Who Can Benefit From Nutritional Therapy?

 Medical conditions that exist despite the fact that medical tests have revealed no abnormalites are often labelled as 'functional' disorders and are usually benign, but nevertheless debilitating.
 In some cases of functional disease, there may be subtle changes within the physiology of the body which can be positively influenced by a change in diet.

 An example of a functional disorder might be abdominal bloating, discomfort or persistent gastrointestinal complaints whereby tests reveal no structural abnormalities or evidence of disease such as coeliac or inflammatory bowel disease.
-There is increasing evidence to show that more subtle changes in the gastrointestinal environment such as changes in the gut microflora, which are not picked up during routine testing, can account for some gastrointestinal symptoms such as bloating, abdominal pain, diarrhoea and constipation and research supports the use of dietary and nutritional intervention as a means of bringing about improvement for some people with these conditions.
+There is increasing evidence to show that more subtle changes in the gastrointestinal environment such as changes in the gut microflora, which are not picked up during routine testing, can account for some gastrointestinal symptoms such as bloating, abdominal pain, diarrhoea or constipation, and research supports the use of dietary and nutritional intervention as a means of bringing about improvement for some people with these conditions.

 Chronic mental health conditions can fluctuate over time but it can be difficult to understand what makes a condition better on some days than others.
 Mood is influenced by the amount and balance of hormones within the brain such as serotonin and dopamine.
 There is evidence to show that these chemicals can be influenced by our diet and that nutritional intervention can bring about improvement in symptoms for some people (Lakhan and Vieira 2008).
 Listen to this TED talk for more information on how nutrients are effective in the management of mental health.